By Gary DeAsi

 - 65% of business buyers are likely to switch brands if a vendor doesn’t personalize communications to their company

-Between the complexity of getting aligned with the customer journey, and customers’ increasingly high expectations for personalization and customer experience, this creates quite the daunting challenge for today’s marketer, to say the least.
+Between the complexity of getting aligned with the customer journey, and customers’ increasingly high expectations for personalization and customer experience, this creates quite the daunting challenge for today’s CX or marketing leader, to say the least.

-Many marketers are turning to behavioral data-driven approaches like customer journey analytics because it was specifically designed to solve these exact problems, unlike traditional methods and tools.
+Many CX and marketing teams are turning to behavioral data-driven approaches like customer journey analytics because it was specifically designed to solve these exact problems, unlike traditional methods and tools.

 More touchpoints mean more data points.